slaclab/edm2pydm/docs/source/example-walk-through/convert_existing_edm.rst

    :scale: 80 %
    :align: center

-Again, as previously mentioned, when we have multiple widgets of the same type and you want to check a box or write the same macros for example, just select all of them and do it all in the same time by writing it only in one spot.
+Again, as previously mentioned, when we have multiple widgets of the same type and you want to check a box or write the same macros for example, just select all of them and do it all at the same time by writing it only in one spot.

 Slider